FerretDB/FerretDB/website/blog/2022-10-06-how-to-start-ferretdb-locally-with-docker.md

 The `--postgresql-url` is an address for FerretDB to connect to DB.
 The user, hostname, port and database name after the slash should match the values provided in the PostgreSQL deployment.

-It’s good practice to specify the PostgreSQL hostname by using the PostgreSQL container name.
+It's good practice to specify the PostgreSQL hostname by using the PostgreSQL container name.

 You can also specify other flags, but at the moment most of them are created for development and testing: